bluerobotics/bluerobotics.github.io/brov2/specifications.md

 There are some items necessary for operation that are not included with the kit.

- - Analog screen for the Standard BlueROV2.
+ - Analog screen for the Standard _BlueROV2_.
 We recommend [this one]().
  - A gamepad controller.
 We recommend [this one]().
  - A laptop or a tablet.
 ArduSub works on Mac, Linux, Windows, iOS, and Android devices.
- - A battery for your BlueROV2.
+ - A LiPo battery.
 We recommend getting two or three of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)

 ## Resources